nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * Should work on any Windows, Mac and Linux operating system with Java 11 installed.
 * Should update the storage every time a command changes the data.
-* Users should be able to view the output of their command within 10 seconds
+* Users should be able to view the output of their command within 10 seconds.
 * Accessing and loading of data should take less than 5 seconds when we have less than 10000 data entries.
 <!-- @@author -->

 ## Glossary

-* *glossary item* - Definition

-Data entries
+Data entries:
 	Event, Quiz or contact data that are either in storage or in their respective Manager class

 <!-- @@author AndreWongZH -->